Published 20 May 2021

 For privacy reasons, I will not use anyone’s real name in this story.
 Let’s call the teacher Mr. Elles.

 This teacher’s most distinctive quirk was the Ellestick, a sawed-off wooden beam painted black with a few holographic stickers smacked on.
 Most frequently, Mr. Elles used the Ellestick to point at words or images in his PowerPoint slides or else as a prop for his lectures, standing in for any object imaginable.
 I picture him smacking his open palm with the Ellestick like a riding crop, though I do not know whether that happened or my mind has extrapolated.
 The class before ours had written up a list of all the uses to which Mr. Elles had put the Ellestick over the last year.
 It seems at some point he stirred a cauldron with it.
-There was a boy who repeatedly fell asleep in class, and Mr. Elles would whack his desk with the Ellestick to perk him right up.
+The list also reported that there was a boy who repeatedly fell asleep in class, and Mr. Elles would whack his desk with the Ellestick to perk him right up.
 I do not doubt for a moment that, if schools still allowed corporeal punishment, Mr. Elles would have beat students with the Ellestick.
 He openly told us he believed beating children was the best method of discouraging bad behavior and that he administered this treatment to his own kids.

 Mr. Elles reveled in frightening middle schoolers or at least pretended to.
 During tests, he would don a pair of mirrored sunglasses like JC Denton.
 Mr. Elles claimed that, years before, he had, without thinking about it, forgotten to take off his sunglasses when he began a lesson.
 Noticing that the class seemed frightened, he asked why, and they pleaded with him to take the sunglasses off.
 Appreciating the intimidation factor, Mr. Elles would wear them during tests so that we could never be certain where he was looking.
 This would theoretically discourage cheating.
 Another, more ordinary form of intimidation was the perpetual threat of pop quizzes, which Mr. Elles delivered more frequently than any other teacher I ever had.
 On his desk, in the back of the room, alongside a nameplate and pens and paperwork and perpetual tests and quizzes to grade, sat a jar full of some kind of purplish powder.
 Max Martinez asked him once what that stuff was.
 Mr. Elles answered, “The ashes of rowdy kids.”